luudz/estimote-tracker/_posts/2016-03-24-estimote-beacon-background.markdown

 ---
 layout: post
-title:  "Estimote Beacon Background Sync - iOS"
+title:  "How to Monitor Estimote Beacon in Background"
 date:   2016-03-24 13:57:34 -0700
 categories: estimote beacon ios
 ---